GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 - **Cross-entropy**: Preserves order of largest values after quantization for softmax; argmin(softmax(v), softmax(v’))

-**Post-Training Quantization (PTQ)**: A model is first trained to convergence and then we convert its weights to lower precision without more training.
-It is usually quite cheap to implement, in comparison to training.
-As the model size continues to grow to billions of parameters, outlier features of high magnitude start to emerge in all transformer layers, causing failure of simple low-bit quantization.
-To quantize the input x, attach observers that collect statistical data like mean and std and use it to quantize.
+**Post-Training Quantization (PTQ)**: After fully training a model, its weights are converted to lower precision (e.g., int8 or float16) without further training.
+PTQ is generally inexpensive to implement compared to retraining, but as model sizes scale to billions of parameters, outlier activations of large magnitude can appear in transformer layers, making naive low-bit quantization less effective.
+To address this, quantization-aware observers are attached to collect statistics (such as mean and standard deviation) on the input data, which are then used to determine quantization parameters.

-■ Mixed-precision quantization: Don’t quantize everything to the same bit width.
-Implement quantization at different precision for weights vs activation.
+**Mixed-Precision Quantization**: Instead of quantizing all weights and activations to the same bit width, mixed-precision quantization assigns different precisions to different parts of the model.
+For example, sensitive layers or activations may use higher precision (e.g., 8 or 16 bits), while less sensitive parts use lower precision.
+This approach balances memory savings and model accuracy, and is especially useful for large models where uniform low-bit quantization would degrade performance.
+Mixed-precision quantization can be applied separately to weights and activations, optimizing for both efficiency and quality.

 **Quantization-Aware Training (QAT)**: Quantization is applied during pre-training or further fine-tuning.
 Siimulate quantization and dequantization in the forward pass.
 This simulaes the quantization error and acts as a regualizer to make the model robust to it.
-Backprop: quantization is not differentiable.
-Approx gradient with STE(straight-through approximator) -> 1 in range(alpha, beta) and 0 outside
+Backpropagation: Quantization is not differentiable, so gradients are approximated using the straight-through estimator (STE), which sets the gradient to 1 within the quantization range (alpha, beta) and 0 outside.

 **Resources**: